 There is another type of GAP flap, the IGAP (inferior gluteal artery perforator) flap, which uses tissue from the bottom of your buttocks, near the buttock crease.

 GAP flaps tend to make the most sense for women who are having both breasts reconstructed but can’t use tissue from the abdomen — either because the abdomen is thin or has been damaged by other previous major surgeries there, such as a tummy tuck.

-Because skin and fat are moved from the buttocks to the chest, having either type of GAP flap can mean your buttocks will be tighter -- as if you had a buttock lift.
+In the SGAP or hip flap surgery, fat, skin, and blood vessels are cut from your upper buttocks/hip and moved up to your chest to rebuild your breasts.
+Your surgeon carefully reattaches the blood vessels of the flap to blood vessels in your chest using microsurgery.
+Because skin and fat are moved from the buttocks to the chest, having the SGAP flap can mean your buttocks will be tighter -- as if you had a buttock lift.
 The SGAP flap leaves a scar near the top of your buttocks, but it's almost always covered by a bikini bottom or underwear.

 The SGAP surgery removes tissue from high on the hip to avoid placing the surgical site in a potentially weight-bearing area, as the IGAP approach does.
 Also, tightening the buttock is more effective when pulling more above, much like “pulling up your pants.”
 The IGAP is less favorable because fat is removed from the area over your ischium, the large weight-bearing bone in your pelvis.
 This is where you bear your weight when you are sitting.
 It also produces some numbness around the incision site, which may be a concern for the formation of pressure-related wounds.